JETSCAPE/SummerSchool2020/hydro_session/README.md

 ## <img src="figs/UltraInstinct.gif" alt="UI" width="140"/> Temperature dependent $(\eta/s)(T)$ and $(\zeta/s)(T)$

-One can further try a temperature dependent $(\eta/s)(T)$ by setting the variable `<T_dependent_Shear_to_S_ratio>` to **3**.
+One can further try a temperature-dependent $(\eta/s)(T)$ by setting the variable `<T_dependent_Shear_to_S_ratio>` to **3**.
 Once this parameter is set to 3, the previous parameter `<shear_viscosity_eta_over_s>` will be ineffective.
-The users needs to further specify the following four parameters
+The users need to further specify the following four parameters,

     1. <eta_over_s_T_kink_in_GeV>
     2. <eta_over_s_low_T_slope_in_GeV>